Fried Jumbo Virginia Peanuts - ☺♥T

 I vacuum seal pound and half pound quantities of the peanuts to keep them fresh.
 I also purchase the thirty-five pound bulk peanut oil jug at Costco® and some eight ounce canning jars with lids and I made peanut oil a gift to be used with the raw peanuts.
 Finally, when I had the perfect frying and processing recipe figured out, I typed the recipe and printed many copies of it so that I could include the recipe with the peanuts and the peanut oil.
 It worked exceptionally well, and a lot of recipients raved about the great taste later.

 Thus, this recipe is what I do to fry raw jumbo blanched Virginia peanuts.
 And they are very, very good.
 My recipe is for small batches suitable for two people and I do the frying in a small skillet.
 It is easy and the peanuts are always perfectly fresh.
-I simply go to my supply of one pound or half pound vacuum sealed bags of peanuts and open one.
-The vacuum sealing keeps the peanuts fresh literally for at least two years, and that was a most interesting discovery.
+I simply go to my supply of one pound or half pound vacuum sealed bags of raw peanuts and open one.
+The vacuum sealing keeps the peanuts fresh literally for at least five years, and that was a most interesting discovery.

 Ingredients: